msv-lab/llm-play/README.md

     llm-play --prompt *.md --output samples

-[WIP] When the argument of `--prompt` is a directory, all `*.md` files are loaded from this directory non-recursively.
+When the argument of `--prompt` is a directory, all `*.md` files are loaded from this directory non-recursively.

 If the query originates from a file, the prompt will adopt the file's name (excluding the extension) as its label.
 When a query is supplied through stdin or as a command-line argument, the label is empty.

+Several outputs can be specified at the same time, e.g.

+    --output samples samples.json

 [WIP] To update an existing store, the `--update` option should be used instead of `--output`:

     llm-play --prompt *.md --update samples

 In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the prompt labels with matching hashes will be updated, and the old responses are removed.

-[WIP] Several outputs can be specified at the same time, e.g.

-    --output samples samples.json --update samples.csv

 ## Data Transformation